Kobe Bryant Says He’s Done With Professional Basketball For Good, Will Never Return

 “So I took that as a personal challenge.
 I will never come back to the game.
 Ever.
 I’m here to show people we (athletes) can do much more than that.

-“And creating this business, winning an Oscar, and the Emmy and the Annie—those are things that are showing other athletes that come after, ‘No, no, there’s more to this thing.'”
+“And creating this business, winning an Oscar, and the Emmy and the Annie — those are things that are showing other athletes that come after, ‘No, no, there’s more to this thing.'”